The Fly Guy is pulling me around the water on a leash, and I’m thinking, ‘What am I, a little dog?’

 Of course, many people do flightsee or fish-trip out of Anchorage to places with glaciers, grizzlies and grayling.
 On the other hand, you can fish practically right out the door of some Anchorage accommodations, and they furnish fishing poles to boot!

-“Seeing ME stuffed into neoprene waders” will surely be third on this list!
+I am certain that seeing ME stuffed into neoprene waders, will surely be third on this list!

-It turns out that before we go out, we’re going to practice from shore, so I’m glad I waited to put on the gear.
+It turns out that we’re going to practice from shore before we go out on the water, so I’m glad I waited.

 Finally, it’s ‘show time!’
 Or ‘trout time,’ as the case may be.